NinaEmiko/battle-jawn/README.md

 This project started off as me trying to wrap my head around classes and how they can be utilized within a software program, and it spun out from there.

+Currently migrating base code from vanilla JS to Spring Boot, to better familiarize myself with Java/Spring.

 It is a turn-based, text-based battle game.

 ## Choose A Class